technocrat/census/cumber.md

 ### Agriculture

 Kentucky produces soybeans, chicken, cattle, horses and corn.
-Tennessee production of agricultural commodities is smaller—none of its products is has as large a value as the Kentucky produce.
+Tennessee production of agricultural commodities is smaller—none of its products has as large a value as Kentucky products.
 The total value of all of West Virginia's crops is smaller than any of the leading crops of the other two states.

 ### Resource Extraction